What Is Liability-Only Car Insurance?

 Liability-only car insurance is the minimum level of auto coverage required by Texas law.
 It pays for damages and injuries you cause to other people when you are at fault in an accident.
 It does not cover your own vehicle, your own medical bills, or damage from weather, theft, or vandalism.

 When an insurance agent in Texas says "minimum coverage" or "state minimum," they are referring to a liability-only policy.
-Under the Texas Department of Insurance (TDI) rules, every driver on Texas roads must carry proof of financial responsibility — and for most people, that means an active liability insurance policy.
+Under the Texas Department of Insurance (TDI) rules, every driver on Texas roads must carry proof of financial responsibility — and for most people, that means an active liability insurance policy in Texas.

 The term "liability-only" simply means you have purchased the legally required coverage without adding optional protections like comprehensive (covers theft, hail, flooding) or collision (covers damage to your car in a crash).
 It is the most affordable way to meet Texas law and stay legal on the road.